SumaitaB/Timus/README.md

 # Timus
-Solution to a few Timus online judge problems
+Solution to Timus online judge problems solved in C and C++